tonyruan2/Dueling_Simulator/DEVELOPMENT.md

 new stats.
 This should, in theory, cause no limitation to be placed.
 However, it appears that the player's weapon does not get reset properly.
 Visually, it does--the dropdown option changes to "Unarmed"--but printing the selected dropdown after selecting unarmed displays the abyssal tentacle instead.
-I'm not sure why the code to select an option in the dropdown doesn't change what's returned by a subsequent get() method on that option.
+I'm not sure why the code to select an option in the dropdown doesn't change what's returned by a subsequent getSelected() method on that option.
 However, if I manually reselect "Unarmed" (though "Unarmed is already selected"), then the player's data is randomly generated.

+UPDATE: After testing in a separate application, it appears getSelected() only takes into account what was manually selected in the dropdown menu by the user.
+This makes sense with the fact that the program appears to fix itself when I manually select a weapon. getSelected() doesn't update when the program (code) selects something.
+I'll have to keep track of what the user and program selects, probably in a private variable.
+I'll also have to modify my code accordingly.

 ## List of major tasks
 - [ ] Project structure/classes